sufal6785/problem-solving-with-c/README.md

 ## ℹ️ About

 This repository is a collection of problem solutions and example files from the book *Problem Solving with C* by M.T.
 Somashekara, tailored specifically for students of the Department of Computer Science and Engineering at Jahangirnagar University.
-Created by **CSE Batch 33** of Jahangirnagar University, this repository is designed to support students with their assignments, practice exercises, and coding skills in C programming.
+Created by **CSE-33 batch** of Jahangirnagar University, this repository is designed to support students with their assignments, practice exercises, and coding skills in C programming.
 We hope it serves as a valuable resource in your journey to mastering C programming! ✨

 Thank you for exploring our repository, and happy coding! 😊